5G Home Broadband deals

 Three 5G is available in an enormous and ever-growing number of locations, so its 5G broadband could be a good fit for you, but for precise coverage details you should really head to Three’s coverage checker.

-Three uses the Three 5G Broadband Hub – which is a rebranded Zyxel NR5103E - for home broadband.
-This supports average download speeds of typically between 100-200Mbps (depending on your location) and top speeds of 1Gbps.
+Three uses the Three 5G Broadband Hub – which is a rebranded Zyxel NR5103Ev2 – for home broadband.
+This supports average download speeds of 150Mbps, and on Three’s network it tops out at 1Gbps.
 That upper limitation could improve eventually too, as the hardware itself is capable of up to 4.7Gbps speeds – the limiting factor is Three’s network, but that’s the case on rival networks and devices too.

-The Three 5G Hub also has two Ethernet ports, so you can get wired connections as well, and Three offers unlimited data as standard, so there are no restrictions.
+The Three 5G Hub also has two Ethernet ports, so you can get wired connections as well, plus it has antenna ports for if you need an external antenna, and it supports Wi-Fi 6 and both 2.4GHz and 5GHz Wi-Fi.
+All that and Three offers unlimited data as standard, so there are no restrictions.

 National Broadband